sunpy/sunpy/docs/guide/data_types/timeseries.rst

     >>> downsampled_dataframe = my_timeseries_trunc.to_dataframe().resample('10T').mean() # doctest: +REMOTE_DATA

 Here ``10T`` means sample every 10 minutes and 'mean' is the method used to combine the data in each 10 minute bin.
-See the `pandas` documentation for more details on other functionality they offer for timeseries analysis.
+See the `pandas` documentation for more details on other functionality they offer for time series analysis.

 4.4 Concatenating TimeSeries
 ----------------------------